georgekalf/Data-visualization/README.md

 ![banner image](https://www.physiology.org/images/default-source/images-for-testing/covid-19.jpg?sfvrsn=b12e0bb3_2)

-# Project Name

-## COVID-19 Impact on Businesses in the UK
+# Project Name: COVID-19 Impact on Businesses in the UK

----

-## Purpose of the Repository
+## Overview and Purpose of the Repository

-This repository serves as a demonstration of utilizing different Python visualization libraries to analyze and visualize the impact of the Covid-19 pandemic on businesses in the United Kingdom.
-The project spans from January 2019 to December 2021, offering insights into various industries using Seaborn and Plotly for creating compelling visualizations.
+This repository serves as a comprehensive analysis of the impact of the Covid-19 pandemic on businesses in the United Kingdom.
+Leveraging various Python visualization libraries, the project spans from January 2019 to December 2021, offering insights into various industries using Seaborn and Plotly for creating compelling visualizations.

----

-## Overview

-This project explores the effects of the Covid-19 pandemic on businesses in the United Kingdom from January 2019 to December 2021.
-It leverages various Python visualization libraries to provide comprehensive insights into the impact on different industries.

 ---